Ottermad/ottermad.github.io/_posts/2023-12-19-Fibonacci.md

 ---
 layout: post
-title: Fibonacci Numbers
+title: A better way to calculate the Fibonacci Numbers
 author: Charles Thomas
 ---

+You might have heard of the fibonacci numbers (don't worry if you've haven't - we'll explain them below) but did you know we there is a way of calculating them without having to use recursion called Bidet's formula.

 # What are the Fibonacci numbers?
-Fibonacci numbers are the sequence of numbers:
+The Fibonacci numbers are the sequence of numbers:

 $$1, 1, 2, 3, 5, 8, 13...$$